alialexandra/dl_lib_comparison_csp/README.md

 These flags are part of a finer-grained breakdown of the more aggressive -ffast-math flag.
 By explicitly selecting only those relevant to our workload, we aim to gain performance without compromising correctness

 4. using a dedicated library, CBLAS

+Libraries like OpenBLAS, MKL, or cuBLAS are already multi-threaded and optimized for your CPU/GPU architecture.

+They automatically use:

+SIMD/vector instructions (e.g., AVX)

+Thread pools (e.g., via OpenMP or pthreads)

+Cache-aware algorithms

 Metric - Insight